JochemTolsma/SNA-4-Social-Scientists/docs/06-Tutorial-CSR.md

 Personally, I think this is all quite complicated.
 But I guess this is a matter of taste.

 And advantage of the Tidy way is that you could use the `%>%`, the **piping operator**.
 Now, your code does not read from the inside out but from left to right.
 For many people this is more intuitive.
 The output of the function on the left is transported to the (first argument of the) function on the right.
 Thus, in the example below, you see that in the second and third call to mutate I don't have to tell the function which dataset I am using.

+> Note in Base R (since 4.1.0) `|>` is uased as a pipe operator.

 ```{.r .numberLines}